-We eat a couple avocados a month.
-Lucky the avocados we buy are almost a year round indulgence, and come from a farm three hours from Melbourne.
+We eat a couple of avocados a month.
+Lucky the avocados we buy are almost a year-round indulgence, and come from a farm three hours from Melbourne.
 The same farm supplies all of our citrus fruit in winter, growing the best blood oranges EVER.

 I try my hardest to use up as much of the food I buy.
 Right now I have a pot on the stove full of food scraps that I am turning into broth.
 And if part of a vegetable can’t be used in some way, then it goes to compost.
 Avocado seeds were one item I threw straight into the compost, until recently.

 Did you know the seed can be turned into shampoo?
 Me either!
 Turns out avocado seeds are used in a variety of ways.
 You can grind them into powder, to use as an exfoliant.
 The seeds are used for cooking in Mexico.
 It has been ground up for use as an age-old dandruff remedy.
 And some people even put them into smoothies.
 I will stick with the shampoo today…

 Trying alternate shampoo methods seems to be a rite of passage, for the plastic-free and zero wasters out there.
 At the core of both of these lifestyles is the desire to reduce the impact on the environment, swapping out the commercial products for more natural choices with minimal packaging.
 It’s no secret that most of the commercial shampoos out there are full of weird concoctions and are not the healthiest for us or the environment, plus there is the added packaging.